The linearization problem of a binary quadratic problem and its applications: The linearization-based scheme

 Let us now restrict to $B^{\mathrm T}Y +\Diag(z)$ where $Y \in \mathbb{R}^{n \times m}$ and $z \in \mathbb{R}^{m}$, see Lemma \ref{poly_gen1}.
 Now, for any skew-symmetric $S \in \mathbb{R}^{m \times m}$ we have that $B^{\mathrm T}Y + S+ \Diag(z)$ is linearizable with linearization vector $Y^{\mathrm T}b + z$.
 This yields the following linearization-based relaxation:

-This relaxation satisfies the assumption of Lemma \ref{invariant_lemma}.
+This relaxation satisfies the assumption of Proposition \ref{invariant_lemma}.
 Thus, we may assume without loss of generality that $Q$ is symmetric for \eqref{invariant_lbb1}.
-By applying Lemma \ref{invariant_lemma}, the next result shows that the variable $S$ can be eliminated from \eqref{invariant_lbb1}, and we obtain an equivalent relaxation with less variables and constraints.
+By applying Proposition \ref{invariant_lemma}, the next result shows that the variable $S$ can be eliminated from \eqref{invariant_lbb1} to obtain an equivalent relaxation with less variables and constraints.